-Many people try complementary and alternative asthma treatments ranging from herbs to yoga.
-Discover which home remedies for asthma are most likely to work.By Mayo Clinic Staff
+Complementary and alternative medicine (CAM) asthma treatments range from breathing exercises to herbal remedies.
+Discover which CAM remedies for asthma are most likely to work.By Mayo Clinic Staff

-Complementary and alternative medicine (CAM) asthma treatment ranges from breathing exercises to herbal remedies.
-Unfortunately, a lack of well-designed clinical trials makes it difficult to assess the safety and efficacy of these treatments.
-If you're considering CAM treatments for asthma, here's what you should know.
+Complementary and alternative medicine (CAM) asthma treatments range from breathing exercises to herbal remedies.
+However, a lack of well-designed clinical trials makes it difficult to determine the safety and effectiveness of these therapies.

 Herbal remedies have been used for thousands of years to treat lung problems in Asia.
 Some have shown promise in research, but more studies are needed.

 Traditional Chinese, Indian and Japanese medicine usually involves using blends of herbs.
 Taking certain herbs in combination may be more effective than taking only one herb.

 Use caution with herbal remedies and always discuss the use of herbs or dietary supplements with your doctor.
 Consider these concerns before taking any herbal remedy:

 - Quality and dose.
 There are usually no quality control standards for herbal remedies.
 The content may vary in quality and strength.
 The product you buy may contain ingredients that aren't listed, or it may be contaminated.
 Herbal remedies imported from developing countries have a high risk of being contaminated, which can be dangerous to your health.